mjambon/blog/src/2020-09-12-dictionary/index.md

 suffices that the concept be identified as such by the individual to be considered a symbol.
-For example, \"that feeling when I do X\" shall be considered an internal symbol because it\'s a concept whose presence is clearly identified and the subject might try to reproduce it with the aim of eliciting a particular [reaction](#vanity-7265616374696f6e){.vanity-term-link} in their own [mind](#vanity-6d696e64){.vanity-term-link}. ]{.vanity-contents}
+For example, \"that feeling when I do X\" shall be considered an internal symbol because it\'s a concept whose presence is clearly identified by the subject.
+The subject might then try to reproduce it with the aim of eliciting a particular [reaction](#vanity-7265616374696f6e){.vanity-term-link} in their own [mind](#vanity-6d696e64){.vanity-term-link}. ]{.vanity-contents}